jvsmatos/todo-list/README.md

 - **LocalStorage** – To save tasks even after reloading the page.
 - **ShadCN & Tailwind CSS** – To accelerate the styling process while maintaining a beautiful and responsive design.
 - **Lucide-react Icons** – For interactive icons that improve usability.
+- **DndKit** – For drag-and-drop functionality, allowing users to reorder tasks in the to-do list.
+- **Sonner (Toast)** – For displaying toast notifications that provide feedback for actions like adding and deleting tasks.

 ---